openshift/openshift-origin-design/web-console/3-project-details/provisioned-service-details.md

 ## Details Page
 ![template](img/v2-04.png)
-- The top of the provisioned service details page should have the standard breadcrumbs, large service name, and any tags that correspond to the service.
+- The top of the provisioned service details page should have the standard breadcrumbs, large service name and smaller instance name in grey, as well as any tags that correspond to the service below the name.
 - The tabs available will be Details, Events, and Status.
 - On the Details tab, sections will include:
   1. Plan: Display the name of the plan followed by any description and feature information below.